-Binx Selby is an inventor whose biochemistry research goes back to his days a a student, when his undergraduate work earned him an early invitation to join Sigma Xi, the scientific and engineering research society.
+Binx is an inventor whose biochemistry research goes back to his days as a student, when his undergraduate work earned him an early invitation to join Sigma Xi, the scientific and engineering research society.
 He went on to start over a dozen companies around his diverse inventions representing a wide range of technologies.

-One of his first companies was NBI, a company he founded in a garage and which later became listed on the New York Stock Exchange.
+One of his first companies was NBI, a company he founded in a garage in Boulder, Colorado and which later became listed on the New York Stock Exchange.
 NBI was a pioneer in CRT-based word processing and WYSIWYG technology and was one of the earliest personal computers.
 Other companies included Pure Cycle, which produced an appliance that recycled to ultra-pure standards all of a home’s water, including sewage.

-This technology is now being used on the Space Shuttle.
+This technology has been used on the Space Shuttle.
 Mr. Selby and PureCycle were featured in National Geographic and Walter Cronkite’s science show on national television.
 Another company was Anatel, which produced instrumentation for measuring ultra-pure water for semiconductor and pharmaceutical use.
 Mr. Selby also created the technology for optical data storage on laser discs, a forerunner to CDs, and developed FAA-approved navigational landing and flight charts on CD for in-plane pilot use.
 At the other end of the technology spectrum, he developed a commercial espresso machine to produce a "perfect" cup of espresso.
 Selby also co-founded a Montessori public charter school on the Mexican border in Arizona.

 His awards include Boulder Entrepreneur of the Year and the R&D Magazine Top 100 Award for technological innovation.